Club Drugs Withdrawal Symptoms, Timeline, and Detox

 Rohypnol Withdrawal

-Pills In Pill Bottle On White BackgroundRohypnol, also known as flunitrazepam, is a drug in the benzodiazepine class.
+Rohypnol, also known as flunitrazepam, is a drug in the benzodiazepine class.
 It is an immediate-acting benzodiazepine that is useful to treat anxiety, seizures, and restless leg syndrome, and it can be used as a muscle relaxant or sedative.
-All of the drugs in the benzodiazepine class have a moderate potential for abuse and physical dependence.
-Empirical research has consistently shown withdrawal from benzodiazepines like Rohypnol to occur in two stages based on the intensity of symptoms and their duration:
+All of the drugs in the benzodiazepine class have a moderate potential for misuse and physical dependence.
+Empirical research has consistently shown withdrawal from benzodiazepines like Rohypnol to occur in two stages based on the intensity of symptoms and the duration:

 Acute withdrawal following discontinuation of Rohypnol can be expected to occur within 3-4 days following last use of the drug.
 Acute withdrawal typically consists of anxiety and symptoms associated with anxiety.
-This anxiety is often labeled as rebound anxiety, as the anxiety represents a symptom controlled by the drug when the drug was used and returns once the person stops using the drug.
+This anxiety is often labeled as rebound anxiety, as the anxiety represents a symptom controlled by the drug when the drug was used and returns once the person stops use.
 Rebound anxiety and other symptoms will induce cravings during this period.
-Other intense symptoms such as flulike symptoms, increased blood pressure, increased heart rate, difficulty sleeping, nausea, vomiting, irritability, weight loss, and insomnia can accompany the anxiety.
-There is a potential for the development of seizures as well, and these can be potentially fatal.
-As a result, the person should be given immediate medical attention.

-Protracted withdrawal occurs following the acute anxiety rebound phase, and in most individuals, it lasts 10-14 days.
+Protracted withdrawal occurs following the acute anxiety rebound phase, and in most individuals, lasts 10-14 days.
 Milder manifestations of nausea, vomiting, shakiness, depression, anxiety, and cravings will continue over this time period.

 Need more info?